 Animals and Plants of the Rain Forest

 Because tropical rain forests are some of the oldest ecosystems on earth, they are home to a diverse population of plants and animals.
-In fact, around 50% of the world’s plants and animals can be found here—with new species still being discovered.
+In fact, around 50% of the world’s land-dwelling plants and animals can be found here — with new species still being discovered.

 Rain Forest Animals

 Throughout all the different layers of a tropical rain forest, you’ll find a wide variety of animals.
 Most of us think of monkeys when we think of rain forests.
-In Costa Rica, there are abundant howler monkeys and spider monkeys.
 Other rain forest mammals include sloths, tapirs, jaguars, ocelots, kinkajous, lemurs and agouti.

 The warm, moist environment is also an ideal habitat for reptiles and amphibians.
 Many types of frogs, salamanders, snakes and lizards can be found in almost every layer of the forest.